e271828e/Flight.jl/docs/notes/design/framework_spec.md

-framework methods for `Real` (`zero(T)`), `Bool` (`false`), enums (first instance), ultimate fallback the zero-argument constructor `T()` — which is where well-behaved constrained types already put their valid default (`RQuat()` = identity; the `@kwdef` convention supplies it broadly).
-No method → build error naming the face and the type.
+framework methods for `Real` (`zero(T)`), `Bool` (`false`), enums (first instance), ultimate fallback the zero-argument constructor `T()` — which is where well-behaved constrained types already put their valid default (`RQuat()` = identity; the `@kwdef` convention supplies it broadly). `probe_value` is **overridable**: a type whose valid default is not reachable that way declares its own method, which is also the seam a Tier-1 type uses to state a constrained default.
+No method → build error, in the didactic register: it names the face and the type, and asks for one of the two fixes ("no `probe_value` for `Ranged{Float64, -1, 1}` at face `pilot.elevator_axis` — define `probe_value(::Type{Ranged{Float64, -1, 1}})` or a zero-argument constructor").
 Synthesis never meets an abstract type: root slots are concrete by §13.2's tight-bound rule, and abstract entries only occur on component-fed inputs, which the probe sources from upstream products.
 Physically silly values are acceptable by